yfyuan01/Summaryboost/Rebuttal.md

 3. Given the page and resource constraints of this paper, we respectfully argue that conducting experiments on the full dataset (30-40 instances) is challenging.
 Therefore, we follow previous works [1] and use the 9 most representative datasets with different scale to show the effectiveness of our method (the reason for selecting these datasets see our 3rd response in the next section).

 $\underline{Response \space to \space the \space questions}$
 1. While we agree that SSL-based methods can be applied to tabular classification, we emphasize that our focus is on the low-resource, few-shot setting where LLMs can be particularly effective.
 Bayesian algorithms, therefore, fall outside the scope of this work.
-However, for the reviewer's reference, we have included the results of TabPFN below.
+However, for the reviewer's reference, we have included the results of TabPFN and XGBoost below (see **Table 1**).
+Our method demonstrates a clear advantage when applied to small training datasets, further validating its effectiveness in the targeted **few-shot** setting.

 2. We agree with the reviewer's concern about directly using XGBoost on each dataset.
 However, **since we are not the first to use LLMs for the tabular classificatio task, existing works have already made such comparison and verify the advantage of using LLM as a serialization tool against XGBoost (see Table 1 in [1])**.
 Therefore, we didn't report this result for space constraints.
 However, we attach the result below.
 We will add the results in our next version.